etingof/pysnmp/README.txt

 INSTALLATION
 ------------

-The PySNMP package uses distutils for package management.
+The PySNMP package uses setuptools for package management.
 The PyASN1 [8] package is required.
 For secure SNMPv3 communication, PyCrypto [9] should also be installed.
+In case of Python 3, a SVN version of Python 3 compliant release of PyCrypto is needed.

 OPERATION
 ---------